-The Council is committed to reducing our environmental impact and suppliers are expected to consider their environmental performance and procedures to minimise any negative impact on the environment, community and natural resources.
+The Council is committed to reducing our environmental impact and net zero carbon emissions from its own operations by 2030.
+Suppliers are expected to consider their environmental performance and procedures to minimise any negative impact on the environment, community and natural resources.
 Suppliers should also be aware of their social responsibility and seek to optimise opportunities to deliver social value3 benefits to the citizens of Leicestershire.

-Suppliers are expected to comply with current UK Environmental Legislation and other legislative and best practice requirements Suppliers shall approach sustainability as a process of continuous improvement, and look to realise the positive sustainability benefits and manage the negative sustainability impacts relative to their core business activities over the lifespan of contracts with the Council.
+Suppliers are expected to comply with current UK Environmental Legislation and other legislative and best practice requirements

+Suppliers shall approach sustainability as a process of continuous improvement, look to realise the positive sustainability benefits and manage the negative sustainability impacts relative to their core business activities over the lifespan of contracts with the Council.